booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

 If you are still using Java Keystores in (proprietary) JKS format please note: [Oracle recommends PKCS12](https://blogs.oracle.com/jtc/jdk9-keytool-transitions-default-keystore-to-pkcs12) instead of JKS since quite some years meanwhile.
 New keystrores should be created in PKCS12 format (with openssl) where ever possible.

 This is why you will not create some JKS file during this exercise.
-The commands below are meant as a hint for you if you have to deal with legacy formats in your day to day live.
+The commands below are meant as a hint for you if you have to deal with this legacy format in your day to day live.

 You will need the `keytool` commandline utility to display / create / manage JKS keystores.
 It is delivered with the Java JDK.